asdf-format/asdf/docs/asdf/extending/legacy.rst

    ASDF serializes and deserializes the custom type.

 3. A Python class to define an "extension" to ASDF, which is a set of related types.
-This class must implement the `asdf.AsdfExtension` abstract base class.
+This class must implement the `asdf.extension.AsdfExtension` abstract base class.
 In general, a third-party library that defines multiple custom types can group them all in the same extension.